 Problem: 3D Touch no longer working

-The 3D Touch feature is an integral part of the iPhone 7 and iPhone 7 Plus, as it makes it easier to interact with apps and get to some of their settings and features.
-Some users, however, have been unable to get their 3D Touch to work, or have noticed the feature has stopped working completely.
+3D Touch is an integral part of the iPhone 7 and iPhone 7 Plus, as it makes it easier to interact with apps and get to some of their settings and features.
+Some users, however, have been unable to get the 3D Touch feature to work, or have noticed it has stopped working completely.

 - Restart your iPhone.